openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   All problems require accessible labels.

-  For more information, see :ref:`partnercoursestaff:Simple Editor`.
+  For more information, see :ref:`Simple Editor`.

 .. _Advanced Editor_g: